ClickerMonkey/iteratez/README.md

 - `max`: Returns the maximum value in the view.
 - `iterate`: Invokes a function for each value in the view.
 - `copy`: Copies the values in the view and returns a new iterator.
+- `changes`: Notifies you when values are added, removed, or still present on an iterator since the last time called.

 ### Comparison Logic
 The following chainable functions define how values should be compared.